 Family Life & Love and Relationships Education

 There is a planned scheme of the teaching of Family Life and Love and Relationships Education throughout the school.
 School staff also use opportunities that arise naturally, and questions are answered as appropriate.
-As in other areas of the curriculum, the position of British law is taught in all matters, but on some issues Catholic differences will be stressed.
 Religious views on matters of public concern will be considered, particularly in relation to social teaching, as part of pupils’ spiritual, moral, social, vocational and cultural education.